 Allowable activities and expenditures under the Special Projects Program are listed below.
 All costs must be allowable per the existing TAP agreement.
+CalOSBA has discretion to make these determinations or make any changes to the cost policies under the terms of the agreement

 - 1. Research includes employee or consultant's time and effort to assess small business service needs in a Center's geographical service area or to research and develop a pilot project or other planned service expansion.
 Research may not include the cost of research tools, software, or reports for the Center or for individual client consulting.
 We encourage the use of partnerships and existing best practices for any large research expenditures.
-Priority will be given to projects that propose research on the status of California small businesses and especially underserved small businesses in the context of the COVID-19 pandemic and post-COVID-19 recovery. - 2.
-Marketing includes employee or consultants' time and effort to conduct targeted Center marketing initiatives to underserved small businesses such as, print media (i.e., flyers, brochures, and pull-up banners), digital media (i.e., social media ads), and purchases/subscriptions to database, marketing services and other technology tools to support outreach, client development and expansion activities (i.e., MailChimp, Constant Contact, Hootsuite, etc.).
-We encourage the use of partnerships and research-driven approaches for any large marketing expenditures.
-Priority will be given to projects that propose marketing of research and information on the status of California small businesses and especially underserved small businesses in the context of the COVID-19 pandemic and post-COVID-19 recovery, including marketing of the proposed report. - 3.
+Priority will be given to projects that propose research on the status of California small businesses and especially underserved small businesses in the context of the creative economy, zero emissions vehicles and infrastructure, neuro-diverse, and undercapitalization of underserved, very small, socially, economically disadvantaged individuals (SEDI).
+Clearly define underserved small business community and potential for expansion and/or growth. - 2.
+Marketing includes employee or consultants' time and effort to conduct targeted Center marketing initiatives to underserved small businesses and nonprofits such as, print media (i.e., flyers, brochures, and pull-up banners), digital media (i.e., social media ads), and purchases/subscriptions to database, marketing services and other technology tools to support outreach, client development and expansion activities (i.e., MailChimp, Constant Contact, Hootsuite, etc.).
+We encourage the use of partnerships, convenings, and research-driven approaches for any large marketing expenditures.
+Priority will be given to projects that propose marketing of research and information on California small businesses and especially underserved small businesses in the context of the creative economy, zero emissions vehicles and infrastructure, neuro-diverse, and undercapitalization of underserved, very small, socially, economically disadvantaged individuals (SEDI). - 3.
 Personnel, Contractual, Supplies: Funding may be used to support the research and marketing project that is proposed.
-Costs should be directly related to the proposed research and/or marketing project and may not be unallowable costs per the TAP program.
+Costs should be directly related to the proposed research and/or marketing project and may not be unallowable costs.